HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

   )
 }}

 Compared to the other content types, `text/plain` and `text/html` uses the least amount of compression, with merely 12% and 14% using compression at all.
 This might be because `text/html` is more often dynamically generated than static content such as JavaScript and CSS.
+However, it is recommended to compress dynamic content as well, and the next sections show how to configure this.

 ## Server settings for HTTP compression

 For HTTP content encoding, the HTTP standard defines the [Accept-Encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding) request header, with which a HTTP client can announce to the server what content encodings it can handle.
-The server\'s response can then contain a [Content-Encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding) header field that specifies which of the encodings was chosen to transform the data in the response body.
+The server's response can then contain a [Content-Encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding) header field that specifies which of the encodings was chosen to transform the data in the response body.

 Both Brotli and Gzip are supported by virtually all browsers.
-On the server side, most popular servers like NginX and Apache can be configured to use brotli and/or gzip.
+On the server side, most popular servers like nginx and Apache can be configured to use Brotli and/or Gzip.
 We want to give some pointers on how to best configure text compression on your server.
 There are two types of compression settings:

  - for precompressed (static) content: this content is already compressed beforehand, ideally with the highest level possible, and the web server should be set up to find the appropriate compressed files based on the filename extension, for example.
  - for dynamic content, which is compressed on the fly for each request by the web server (or a plugin) itself, for dynamically generated text content

-When compressing text with brotli or gzip it is possible to select different compression levels.
+When compressing text with Brotli or Gzip it is possible to select different compression levels.
 Higher compression levels will result in smaller compressed files, but take a longer time to compress.
 During decompression, CPU usage tends not to be higher for more heavily compressed files.
 Rather, files that are compressed with a higher compression level are slightly faster to decode.

 Many support dynamically and/or precompressed HTTP and many of them support [Brotli](https://en.wikipedia.org/wiki/Brotli).

 Practically all text compression is done by one of two HTTP content encodings: <a hreflang="en" href="https://tools.ietf.org/html/rfc1952">Gzip</a> and <a hreflang="en" href="https://github.com/google/brotli">Brotli</a>.
-Both are widely supported by browsers: <a hreflang="en" href="https://caniuse.com/?search=brotli">can I use Brotli</a> / <a hreflang="en" href="https://caniuse.com/?search=gzip">can I use Gzip</a>.
+Both are widely supported by browsers: <a hreflang="en" href="https://caniuse.com/brotli">can I use Brotli</a> / <a hreflang="en" href="https://caniuse.com/gzip">can I use Gzip</a>.
 On the server side, most [popular servers](https://en.wikipedia.org/wiki/HTTP_compression#Servers_that_support_HTTP_compression)  can be configured to use [Brotli](https://en.wikipedia.org/wiki/Brotli) and/or [Gzip](https://en.wikipedia.org/wiki/Gzip).

 Depending on the web server software you use, compression needs to be enabled, and the configuration may be separate for precompressed and dynamically compressed content.
 Here are a few pointers for two of the most popular web servers.
 For <a hreflang="en" href="https://httpd.apache.org/">Apache</a>, Brotli can be enabled with <a hreflang="en" href="https://httpd.apache.org/docs/2.4/mod/mod_brotli.html">mod\_brotli</a>, and Gzip with <a hreflang="en" href="https://httpd.apache.org/docs/2.4/mod/mod_deflate.html">mod\_deflate</a>.
-For <a hreflang="en" href="https://nginx.org/">NginX</a> instructions for <a hreflang="en" href="https://github.com/google/ngx_brotli">enabling Brotli</a> and for <a hreflang="en" href="https://nginx.org/en/docs/http/ngx_http_gzip_module.html">enabling Gzip</a> are available as well.
+For <a hreflang="en" href="https://nginx.org/">nginx</a> instructions for <a hreflang="en" href="https://github.com/google/ngx_brotli">enabling Brotli</a> and for <a hreflang="en" href="https://nginx.org/en/docs/http/ngx_http_gzip_module.html">enabling Gzip</a> are available as well.

 ## Trends in HTTP compression